WinDocks/rancher/README.md

 Email support@windocks.com for issues

-Instructions for your own external W1ndocks machine
+## Instructions for your own external Windocks machine

-Download a free Windocks community edition from http://www.windocks.com
+Download a free Windocks community edition from [Windocks.com](http://www.windocks.com)

-PRE-INSTALL CHECKLIST
+### PRE-INSTALL CHECKLIST
 1. Windows 8.1, 10, Pro or Enterprise editions, or Windows Server 2012 R2 or 2016.
 2. SQL Server Standard, Enterprise, Developer or Express: 2008, R2, 2012, 2014, 2016 or 2017
 3. SQL Server already installed?
 WIndocks will use it.
 Don’t use that SQL for anything else.
 Or